 You can manage the Powerline network using any computer that is connected to your Powerline network.
-All devices on a Powerline network can be managed from one computer.
+You can manage all devices on a Powerline network from one computer.

-Note: If you already have NETGEAR genie installed on your computer, you must reinstall the latest version to get support for Powerline products.
+Note: If NETGEAR genie is already installed on your computer, you must reinstall the latest version to get support for Powerline products.